-- The U.S. Department of Education is the lender and will assign a servicer. - Annual (nine month) Direct Loan limit: \$20,500. - Aggregate (lifetime) Direct Loan limit: \$138,500, certain loans borrowed in the DC or other medical programs may not count against the \$138,500 limit. - Interest accrues from the time of disbursement on unsubsidized direct loans. - No payments are required while students are enrolled at least half-time. - Fees: approximately 1.0% (deducted from each loan disbursement).
+- The U.S. Department of Education is the lender and will assign a servicer. - Annual (nine month) Direct Loan limit: \$20,500. - Aggregate (lifetime) Direct Loan limit: \$138,500, certain loans borrowed in the chiropractic or other medical programs may not count against the \$138,500 limit. - Interest accrues from the time of disbursement on unsubsidized direct loans. - No payments are required while students are enrolled at least half-time. - Fees: approximately 1.0% (deducted from each loan disbursement).
 Information on interest rates is available online or from the office of financial aid.
+Interest accrues at the time of disbursement.